polca/premise_gwp/README.md

 In particular, it adds:
 * "Carbon dioxide, in air", with a CF of -1
 * "Carbon dioxide, non-fossil", with a CF of +1
+* "Carbon dioxide, non-fossil, resource correction", with a CF of +1

 The biogenic carbon balance in the rest of the ecoinvent database should be correct.
 Hence, using this method, instead of the regular IPCC 2013 GWP100a method, should not